 Early Origins of the Ecclestough family

-Another 231 words (16 lines of text) covering the years 1094, 1659, 1743, 1610 and 1623 are included under the topic Early Ecclestough History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Ecclestough research.
+Another 116 words (8 lines of text) covering the years 1094, 1659, 1743, 1610 and 1623 are included under the topic Early Ecclestough History in all our PDF Extended History products and printed products wherever possible.

 Ecclestough Spelling Variations

 Before the last few hundred years, the English language had no fast system of spelling rules.
 For that reason, spelling variations are commonly found in early Anglo-Saxon surnames.
 Over the years, many variations of the name Ecclestough were recorded, including Eccleston, Ecclestone, Eccleton and others.

 Early Notables of the Ecclestough family (pre 1700)